-With all interest, presence, laxity, etc. - at some point we start to talk.
-A good reason to be charming and harmless from the beginning.
-Only in the course of the conversation, we will get to know our counterpart a little closer.
+With all interest, presence, looseness, etc. - at some point we start to talk.
+A good reason to be charming and innocuous from the start.
+Only in the course of the conversation will we get to know our counterpart a little better.

 That's why experienced speed daters recommend: Start with praise.
 Everyone likes to hear something positive.
 Let us create this microcosm of the constructive aura and by starting a positive conversation.
 "You wear beautiful glasses!" or "Thank you for leaving the place to me."